Michael-Feldman/Michael-Feldman.github.io/index.md

 ---
 layout: default
 ---

 I am an Assistant Professor of Technology, Operations, and Statistics at the NYU Stern School of Business.
-I received my Ph.D. from Stanford University in 2023, advised by David Donoho, and spent a year as a postdoctoral researcher at the Weizmann Institute of Science with Boaz Nadler.
+I received my Ph.D. from Stanford University in 2023, advised by David Donoho, and spent a year as a postdoctoral researcher at the Weizmann Institute of Science, working with Boaz Nadler.
 My undergraduate degree is in Applied and Computational Mathematics from Caltech.

 My research interests include high-dimensional statistics, random matrix theory, spectral methods, and covariance estimation.